MBC Interior Design

 Tell us about your business.

-We are a residential interior design studio that specializes in creating modern-classic interiors.
+We are a residential interior design studio that specializes in creating modern-classic interiors for everyday living.
 We focus on all levels of design—from a one-room refresh to full-scale remodels and custom builds.
-What is most essential to our design process is really getting to know our clients, their style, their needs and how they want their home to live.
+What is most essential to our design process is getting to know our clients—their style and how they want their home to live.
 Our goal is to make each space not only beautiful but beautifully unique to each client.
-We put our stamp on every project but believe a home is most compelling when it’s a reflection of the people who live there—not of the designer.
+We put our stamp on every project but believe a home is most compelling when it’s a reflection of the people who live there.